Pacific Islands home front during World War II: Education

-Advanced education on a level not previously seen in the territories Japan had colonized became readily accessible to their general populace during occupation, most notably in the region of Micronesia, where from 1922 to 1936 the amount of primary schools increased from 3 to 23.
+Advanced education on a level not previously seen in the territories Japan had colonized became readily accessible to their general populace during occupation, most notably in the region of Micronesia, where from 1922 to 1936 the number of primary schools increased from 3 to 23.
 The island of Bougainville and several local communities lying on the north coast of New Guinea saw their first elementary education during the early years of Japanese settlement.
-Michael Somare. the first Prime Minister of Papua New Guinea, claimed that he spent his first year of primary education being taught in a Japanese-language school.
+Michael Somare, the first prime minister of Papua New Guinea, claimed that he spent his first year of primary education being taught in a Japanese-language school.

 Environmental impact

 The deforestation, dumping of ordnance and spread of invasive species throughout the Pacific all affected the environment.
-On some small atolls runways were built covering most of the available land.
-This, along with the introduction of rats destroyed the breeding location for many sea birds.
-The war in the Pacific was partly one for resources, the nickel in New Caledonia made the island a target attracting a US occupation force.
+On some small atolls, runways were built covering most of the available land.
+This along with the introduction of rats destroyed the breeding locations for many sea birds.
+The war in the Pacific was partly one for resources, the nickel in New Caledonia made the island a target attracting a U.S. occupation force.

 Aftermath

-During the war resources that could be reused in America were often sent back for recycling.
+During the war, resources that could be reused in America were often sent back for recycling.
 However, at the end of the war an estimated nine million metric tonnes of American equipment still needed to be returned from the Pacific.
 Most of it was sold to the colonial governments or abandoned.
 In New Guinea reselling this scrap would be the only profitable business until the 1950s.